Impact

 Risk and Exploitability

 This vulnerability exposes users to unauthorized cancellation of their active subscriptions, which can disrupt service availability and cause financial loss to the site owner.
 The risk is significant for sites that rely on subscription revenue.
 Exploitation can be achieved by any authenticated user with a Subscriber+ role, by simply supplying the identifier of another user’s subscription to the cancellation endpoint.
-EPSS score is not available, and the vulnerability is not listed in the CISA KEV catalog.
-No CVSS score is provided, but the impact on business continuity and revenue suggests a high severity.
+EPSS score is <1%, and the vulnerability is not listed in the CISA KEV catalog.
+The CVSS score of 8.1 indicates high severity.

 OpenCVE Enrichment